junhan/learnmachinelearning/README.md

 # learn machine learning
-This is my note to learn machine learning, automatic speech recognition.
+This is my note to learn machine learning, automatic speech recognition and natural language processing.

 # installation
 - set up development environment with software and hardware: refer to [installation](doc/installation.md)